edgelesssys/marblerun.sh/content/docs/building-services/occlum.md

 panic: posix_spawn failed with error code -1
 ```

 Make sure you specified the correct file name of your target application.
 For the latter error message, also make sure enough memory is allocated.
-To find out the specific reason for why this error is occurring, you can set the environment variable `OCCLUM_LOG_LEVEL=error` by appending it in front of your run command like this:
+To find out the specific reason why this error is occurring, you can set the environment variable `OCCLUM_LOG_LEVEL=error` by appending it in front of your run command like this:

 ```sh
 OCCLUM_LOG_LEVEL=error make run